richvreeland/mini-metro-audio-toolkit/README.md

 ## Harmony Progression System

 The selection of musical notes is handled within the `harmonies` section of a city's txt file.
-It's important to note that the `HARMONY TEMPLATE` section of `city.txt` is not the parent of `harmonies`, it's merely an example.
+It's important to note that the `HARMONY TEMPLATE` section of `base-example.txt` is not the parent of `harmonies`, it's merely an example.
 In other words, this section has no inheritance scheme.
 Below are its associated properties.

 Note: Enharmonic pitches (ie. `Bb` or `A#`) are always represented with a `#`, so if you desired a `Bb4`, use `A#4`.